Neural Network Perturbation Theory (NNPT): Learning Residual Corrections from Exact Solutions: Introduction

-To address the fundamental question of how intrinsic dynamical complexity limits representational capacity, we study the gravitational three-body problem—a paradigm for deterministic chaos since Poincaré's work~\cite{poincare1890}.
-In the Sun--Earth--Jupiter system, varying Jovian mass reorganizes phase-space structure through resonance overlaps and destruction of invariant tori, central to Kolmogorov-Arnold-Moser (KAM) theory~\cite{laskar1989,murray1999}.
-Traditional diagnostics such as Poincaré sections~\cite{sethna2006} detect chaos only after KAM tori disintegrate.
-We demonstrate that neural network capacity requirements provide a more sensitive early-warning indicator, detecting transitions before traditional geometric signatures become visible.
+To address the fundamental question of how intrinsic dynamical complexity limits representational capacity, we study the gravitational three-body problem---a paradigm for deterministic chaos since Poincar\'{e}'s work~\cite{poincare1890}.
+Earlier studies of three-body systems employing machine learning~\cite{breen2020,Liao2022} directly tackled the full problem without resorting to the perturbative correction learning approach that we introduce and undertake in the current work.
+Previous work~\cite{breen2020} trained networks with ${\sim}150$k parameters to learn complete three-body trajectories.
+In contrast, our correction-learning framework achieves comparable accuracy with ${\sim}1{,}200$ parameters in the integrable regime---a 140-fold reduction by exploiting the known Keplerian baseline.
+In the Sun--Earth--Jupiter system, varying the Jovian mass reorganizes phase-space structure through resonance overlaps and destruction of invariant tori, central to the Kolmogorov-Arnold-Moser (KAM) theory~\cite{laskar1989,murray1999}.
+Traditional diagnostics such as Poincar\'{e} sections~\cite{sethna2006} detect chaos only after KAM tori disintegrate.
+We demonstrate that neural network capacity requirements provide a more sensitive indicator of incipient chaos, detecting resonance-overlap signatures at or before they become visible in traditional geometric diagnostics.